timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-2-2.md

 Science is about looking for explanations – not necessarily the absolute truth.
 Science depends on probabilities – the collection of data and gaining greater and grater understanding.
 Conclusions are not set – truths are not absolute.
 This allows for science to improve its accuracy as we gain better data, allowing us compare probabilities and choose the outcome with the greatest likelihood.

 Classical physics is one example – it was widely accepted in the scientific community before the 20th century.
 Classical physics, as implied by the name, had limits to its understanding – such as the photoelectric effect.
-Along came modern physics that revamped the paradigm – introducing uncertaintites and even more particles at a subatomic level.
+Along came modern physics that revamped the paradigm, introducing uncertaintites and more particles at a subatomic level.
 Modern physics had an explanation for phenomena such as the quantum behaviour of light, that classical physics could not explain.

 We replaced the older theories with the quantum-based theories that had better data to support it.
 And thus continues the cycle of self-improvement.